AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/AllAboutOptima.md

 ## Interpreting Local And Global Optimum In Game Design

-* Local Optimum -> The best solution for anything related to the current game session.
+* Local Optimum -> The best score for a subset of input values.

-* Global Optimum -> The best solution for all game sessions.
+* Global Optimum -> The best score for every single input values.

 ## Interpreting Minima And Maxima